 Since 1982, the Dillon Lecture Series has provided distinguished and notable speakers that many in Hutchinson, Kansas and surrounding communities might not have the opportunity to experience.
 From poets, politicians and space scientists to American heroes, each is chosen by the Dillon Lecture Committee by following the teachings of Chinese philosopher Kuan-Tzam - “learning is the key to enlightenment”, to educate and inspire audiences across a wide age span.
 All lectures are held in the Hutchinson Sports Arena beginning at 10:30 a.m. and last one hour.
 General admission tickets are $10.
 Students and school groups are admitted free of charge.
-Tickets are available online or at the HutchCC Campus Store.
+Tickets are available at the Arena on the day of the lecture.
+We are not offering pre-sale of tickets at this time.